-Victory Garden Initiative builds communities that grow their own food, to create a community-based, socially just, environmentally sustainable, nutritious food system for all.
+Victory Garden Initiative builds communities that grow their own food, to create a community-led, socially just, environmentally sustainable, nutritious food system for all.

 Our slogan is: “This is a grassroots movement.
 Move grass.
 Grow food.”, and we implement this through the following programs: Great Milwaukee Victory Garden BLITZ, Victory Garden Urban Farm, Food Leader Certificate Program, YEP!
 Youth Education, Fruity Nutty Five Orchard Contest, and Volunteer and Intern Engagement Program.
 Through these programs and more, VGI is able to bring communities together to teach them how to grow food and supply them with the means to create their own sustainable community.